hyperstack-org/hyperstack/docs/authorization-policies.md

 #### Acting User

-Synchromesh uses the same `acting_user` method that reactive-record permissions uses.
+HyperMesh uses the same `acting_user` method that reactive-record permissions uses.
 This method is typically defined in the ApplicationController and would normally pick up the current session user, and return an appropriate object.

 ```ruby
 class ApplicationController < ActiveController::Base